Saskatchewan Party: Ideology

 Since its inception, the Saskatchewan Party has been variously described as centre-right, right-wing, populist, neoliberal, and Christian conservative; however, there have been some consistent trends over time, with more moderate labels generally giving way to more conservative ones since the party first formed government.
 The party has also been described as right-wing populist.

-Although there was some tendency to describe the party at its inception as centre-right, owing to the party's foundation that joined together former Conservative and Liberal Party members, the earliest days of the party were dominated by discussions of its conservatism.
+Although there was some tendency to describe the party at its inception as centre-right, owing to the party's foundation that joined former Conservative and Liberal Party members, the earliest days of the party were dominated by discussions of its conservatism.
 The party had to work hard to moderate its image to achieve greater electoral success.
 It was successful, and in its early years in power it was commonly labelled centre-right.
 Moreover, there appeared to be a consensus that during his time as leader, Wall and the Saskatchewan Party became virtually synonymous, and that the party's popularity was bolstered by Wall's populist appeal.
 Wall was known to claim that people in Saskatchewan are "not really interested in ideology."
 Early on, the party also pursued policies that were not strictly traditionally conservative, including an opposition to a foreign takeover of Saskatoon-based PotashCorp, earning the government a reputation as "pragmatic".
 The most significant exception to this was the party's labour policy, which has been seen as traditionally conservative since the party first gained power.